JvanKatwijk/eti-stuff/eti-cmdline/README.md

 7. prerecorded RAW input files (in format u8, \*.raw)
 8. prerecorded wave files (in format s16le, \*.sdr)
 9. prerecorded files in xml format (experimental)

+Of course one needs to have the library for device support installed.

 ------------------------------------------------------------------------
 ## Installation